sieve-community/examples/youtube_downloader/README.md

 # YouTube Downloader

-This function downloads a YouTube video as an mp4 in it's highest available resolution.
+This function downloads a YouTube video as an MP4 file in any specified resolution.

 ## Local development